 - Get in touch with your local veterinarian or poison control center.
 If you don’t have a local poison control center, call the ASPCA’s Animal Poison Control Center at (888) 426 – 4435.

 - If you can’t get in touch with either of these places, take your cat to a veterinarian right away.
-Don’t wait; it could mean the difference between life and death.
-(If your cat vomits or has diarrhea, it may be a good idea to bring a sample in a sealed container with you to the vet for examination.)
+Don’t wait!
+(If your cat vomits or has diarrhea, it may be a good idea to bring a sample in a sealed container with you for examination.)

-- Last but not least, do not give your cat any liquids or induce vomiting unless instructed to do so by your veterinarian.
+- Lastly, do not give your cat any liquids or induce vomiting unless instructed to do so by your veterinarian.